pagkly/Zed/Investopedia4/Inside the Times-Revenue Method.md

 ## Special Considerations

 The times-revenue method is ideal for younger companies with earnings that are either non-existent or very volatile.
-Also, companies that are poised to have a speedy growth stage, such as software-as-a-service firms, will base their valuations on the times-revenue method.
+Also, companies that are poised to have a speedy growth stage, such as software-as-a-service firms, [[Will|will]] base their valuations on the times-revenue method.

 The multiple used might be higher if the company or industry is poised for growth and expansion.
 Since these companies are expected to have a high growth phase with a high percentage of [[recurring revenue]](https://www.investopedia.com/terms/r/recurringrevenue.asp) and good margins, they would be valued in the three to four times revenue range.